 Risk Factors for Endometriosis

 Women of all ages are at risk for endometriosis.
-Typically, it affects women from age 25 to 40.
+It usually affects

 endometriosis.
 You may have a higher risk of developing the disease.

 Recognizing the Symptoms of Endometriosis